efarley-idx/rock-paper-scissors-dev-exercise/README.md

 In order to submit your code follow these steps.

+1. Ensure that `ng serve` serves your application without errors.
+1. Ensure that `ng test` runs your unit tests.
+1. Ensure that `ng e2e` runs your e2e tests.
 1. Delete the `./node_modules` directory.
 1. Zip the `root` directory.
 1. E-mail the zip file to matt.mcguire@idexpertscorp.com and eric.farley@idexpertscorp.com.